-12; previously 12) may prevent the Council from meeting its statutory homelessness duties and providing Housing plans and homelessness policies reviewed.
+12; previously 12) may prevent the Council from meeting its statutory homelessness duties and providing sufficient units for wider local housing Housing plans and homelessness policies reviewed.
 Partnership working to assist in addressing homelessness.
 Ongoing investment in both new build and purchased housing units.
 Exploring options to support purchase of more accommodation.
 12) are an increasing threat to both the Council Information Security Officer ensures defences are up to date through liaison with national bodies and the annual provision of mandatory staff training, test and campaigns.